Being able to create your hospital adoption plan is important because your voice deserves to always be heard in your adoption process.

 Giving birth under any circumstances is often a transcendent experience.
-Painful, difficult, agonizing; yet also beautiful, life-giving and joyous.
+Painful, difficult, overwhelming — yet also beautiful, life-giving and joyous.
 Add in the unique elements of adoption, and it becomes truly unlike anything else.

 You may be anxious about this part of the process.
 If so, we’re here to help you understand how the adoption birth plan works, how you are always in charge as the prospective birth mother, and who can help you make this important step as smooth as possible.

-That’s not actually how adoption works today.
-On the contrary, a prospective birth mother has power in the process.
-She is supported and respected.
+As the prospective birth mother, you have all the power in this process.
+You will be supported and respected.
 When you choose adoption, you are in charge of your how your process goes, including your adoption birth plan.

 Where You Give Birth

 Which hospital feels best for labor and delivery?
-This is totally up to you, and you don’t have to worry about cost.
+This is up to you, and you don’t have to worry about covering the medical bills.
 Adoption financial assistance will cover all medical expenses related to pregnancy.
 This means that you can focus on where you feel the most safe and comfortable.

 Who Gets to Be There